National Credit Union Administration (NCUA).

 The purpose of the OSCUI Grant Program is to assist specially designated credit unions in providing basic financial services to their low-income members to stimulate economic activities in their communities.
 Through the OSCUI Grant Program, NCUA provides financial support in the form of technical assistance grants to LICUs.
 These funds help improve and expand the availability of financial services to these members.
 The OSCUI Grant Program also serves as a source of funding to help LICUs respond to emergencies.
 The Grant Program consists of Congressional appropriations that are administered by OSCUI, an office of the NCUA.

-Additional information about the OSCUI Grant Program, including more details regarding the other funding initiatives, amount of funds available, funding priorities, permissible uses of funds, funding limits, deadlines and other pertinent details, are periodically published in NCUA Letters to Credit Unions, in the OSCUI e-newsletter and on the NCUA Web site at www.ncua.gov/OSCUI/GrantsandLoans.
+OSCUI intends to offer additional grant round funding throughout the year under this NOFO.
+Information about the OSCUI Grant Program, including more details regarding the first 2014 grant round, other funding initiatives, amount of funds available, funding priorities, permissible uses of funds, funding limits, deadlines and other pertinent details, are periodically published in NCUA Letters to Credit Unions, in the OSCUI e-newsletter and on the NCUA Web site at www.ncua.gov/OSCUI/GrantsandLoans.

-B. Funds Availability: Congress has appropriated approximately $1 million to the OSCUI Grant Program for Fiscal Years 2013-2014.
+B. Funds Availability: Congress has not made an appropriation to the OSCUI Grant Program for Fiscal Years 2014-2015.
 NCUA expects to award the entire amount appropriated under this NOFO.
 NCUA reserves the right to: (i) Award more or less than the amount appropriated; (ii) fund, in whole or in part, any, all, or none of the applications submitted in response to this NOFO; and (iii) reallocate funds from the amount that is anticipated to be available under this NOFO to other programs, particularly if NCUA determines that the number of awards made under this NOFO is fewer than projected.

 OSCUI grants are made to LICUs that meet the requirements in the program regulation and this NOFO, subject to funds availability.